Novels & Stories

 Cozy crime with a sinister twist and a dash of dark humour

-in charge of the case.
-In urgent need of assistance, Bob requests
+he finds himself in charge of the case.
+In urgent need of assistance, Bob

-London actors are in residence, and where Bob soon finds himself
+actors are in residence, and where Bob soon finds himself involved in yet

 Courting Danger